Autumn Budget 2024

 Context

-On 6th March 2024, Chancellor Jeremy Hunt gave his Spring Budget setting out new government economic policy for tax and spending, and the OBR (Office of Budgetary Responsibility) published its forecasts of the economic outlook for the next five years.
-You can read the budget in full here.
+On the 30th October 2024, Chancellor Rachel Reeves gave her Autumn Budget on the government’s economic policy, and the OBR (Office of Budgetary Responsibility) published its forecasts of the economic outlook for the next five years.
 This briefing sets out key details and highlights the implications of the government’s most recent decisions on tax and public spending for BMA members.

 Key points for members